supreethr23/LLMOps-Hands-On-Lab/Instructions/getting-started-v2.md

 - Basic knowledge of programming languages commonly used with AI models, such as Python, for interacting with APIs and building solutions.
 - Understanding of data handling and management practices, as LLMs require data for training, evaluation, and deployment.
 - Basic knowledge of responsible AI practices and ethical considerations to ensure the models are used appropriately and ethically.
+- Basic knowledge of Github and how to manage GitHub repositories, branches, pull requests, GitHub CLI, and environment variables.

 ## Architecture